 Since you have progressed to the point of serious consideration of total hip replacement, there is a great deal of information that is important for you to understand.
 Prior to making your final decision and ultimately having your total hip replacement, it is important that you understand everything about the procedure and have realistic expectations about the results.
 You should understand why you are having problems with your hip and when you should make the decision to have hip replacement surgery.
-Outpatient total joint replacement is certainly not an option for every patient, so it is important that you understand the process and benefits of a 23 hour hospital stay and home recovery program.

-It is important to know exactly what is done during the surgery and what to expect from the surgical procedure.
-These expectations along with the possible complications of the procedure will allow you to decide when to proceed with the operation.
-I also want you to understand clearly what is expected of you prior to your admission to the hospital, during your hospital stay, and in the rehabilitation period after your hospital discharge.
+These expectations along with the possible complications of the procedure will allow you to decide when to proceed ahead with the operation.
+I also want you to understand clearly what is expected of you prior to your admission to the hospital, during your admission, and in the rehabilitation period after your discharge.
 I will try to summarize all this information for you.
 Certainly if you have any questions, please feel free to contact me.